Training sentiment analysis models

 Those complications are only compounded when it comes to long-form writing like feature stories and product reviews.
 Ideally, the most sophisticated sentiment models could deliver broad-level, composite scores for long-form content, while simultaneously sifting through individual paragraphs, sentences, and words to extract granular-level insights.

-When Amazon wanted to turn that ideal into a reality, they partnered with DefinedCrowd.
+When a Fortune 500 Tech company wanted to turn that ideal into a reality, they partnered with DefinedCrowd.